 It is an excellent way to start your Zero Waste journey.
 It is undeniable that most bathrooms are anything but zero Waste.
 So it is a great place to start.

 If you are looking for more information on zero waste sunscreens (another of our favorite bathroom-related products!), find our suggestions here.
-If you have any questions about the article or suggestions, please do not hesitate to reach out.
+As usual on Puratium, remember that we want to inspire you to live simply, with only what you need.

 CO-Founder @ Puratium.
 Lover of Belgian Beer 🍺, and debating endlessly over 🏀.
 That being said, actively doing my part for the 🌍.